Brandon-Wass/Tron_AI_Battle/README.md

 ----------------------------

-After modifying the color bit depth to 8 bit rather than 24, this program now starts out at roughly 3% CPU usage on the same system.
+After modifying the color bit depth to 8 bit rather than 24 and FPS from 60 - 16, this program now starts out at roughly 3% CPU usage on the same system.